Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ## Important Notes:

+### Android
+If running on android, make sure you have

+`<uses-permission android:name="android.permission.INTERNET" />`

+in your app's `android/app/src/main/AndroidManifest.xml`

 ### Using Temporary Credentials

 Temporary credentials are supported as of version 0.4.6.
 Use the optional parameter sessionToken to specify your session